Exact match

 7. The AI Office shall encourage and facilitate the drawing up of codes of practice at Union level to facilitate the effective implementation of the obligations regarding the detection and labelling of artificially generated or manipulated content.
 The Commission may adopt implementing acts to approve those codes of practice in accordance with the procedure laid down in Article 56 (6).
 If it deems the code is not adequate, the Commission may adopt an implementing act specifying common rules for the implementation of those obligations in accordance with the examination procedure laid down in Article 98(2).

-OECD AI principle
+OECD AI principles

 1.2 - Human-centred values 1.3 - Transparency + explainability